ggchd947/site-new/content/archive.md

 **2025, March - Finished reading On Faith and Works, the Meaning of Baptism, and Predestination (Sermons by Saint Gregory Palamas Book 6)**

 **2025, March - Finished reading The Letters of Ignatius**

+**2025, March - Finished reading The Epistle of Polycarp to the Philippians**

+**2025, March - Finished reading The Martyrdom of Polycarp**